lee0c/lee0c.github.io/_posts/2024-01-17-sora-collar.md

 category: gallery
 image:
     name: sora-collar.jpg
-    alt: "A collage showing a red and black leather collar tooled with roses and the name Sora.
+    alt: "A collage showing a red and black leather dog collar tooled with roses and the name Sora.
 It's fully stitched with dark red stitching and has brass hardware."
 tags:
     - leather
 ---